Zeta Corvi

+Zeta Corvi is a blue-white hued star or star system in the southern constellation of Corvus.
+Its name is a Bayer designation that is Latinized from ζ Corvi, and abbreviated Zeta Crv or ζ Crv.
+This star is visible to the naked eye with an apparent magnitude 5.21.
+Based on parallax measurements, it is located 385 ly distant from the Sun, but it is drifting closer with a line of sight velocity component of −6 km/s.

-Zeta Corvi, Latinised from ζ Corvi, is a star in the constellation Corvus.
-It is a blue-white main-sequence star of apparent magnitude 5.21.
-Around 420 light-years distant, it shines with a luminosity approximately 154 times that of the Sun and has a surface temperature of 10695 K. It is a Be star, the presence of hydrogen emission lines in its spectrum indicating it has a circumstellar disk.
-It is separated by 7 arcminutes from the star HR 4691.
+This is a B-type main-sequence star with a stellar classification of B8V.
+It has 3.4 times the mass and 4.6 times the radius of the Sun.
+This star is radiating approximately 154 times that of the Sun with an effective temperature of 10695 K. It is a Be star, with the presence of hydrogen emission lines in its spectrum indicating it has a circumstellar disk of decreated material.
+The star is spinning rapidly with a projected rotational velocity of 259 km/s.

+Zeta Corvi is separated by 7 arcminutes from the 6th magnitude star HR 4691.
 The two may be an optical double or a true multiple star system, with a separation of at least 50,000 astronomical units and the stars taking 3.5 million years to orbit each other.
 HR 4691 is itself double, composed of an ageing yellow-orange giant whose spectral type has been calculated at K0 or G3, and an F-type main-sequence star.

 In Chinese astronomy, this star is named Changsha (長沙 (长沙)).
 This was translated by R. H. Allen as "a Long Sand-bank", but according to Ian Ridpath it represents a coffin.
 Changsha is the capital of Hunan province in China.